matchboxdesigngroup/.github/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation.
 - [ ] I have verified that my code does not introduce a debug warning in my local environment.
 - [ ] I have verified that the functional tests work in my local environment.
 - [ ] I have verified that all automated tests pass or have provided a detailed comment about why I am submitting with a failed pipeline.
+(Leave unchecked if the repository does not include automated tests.)
 - [ ] I have verified that any dependent changes have been merged and published in downstream commits.
 - [ ] I have added a link to this Pull Request in the Asana task.
 - [ ] I have moved the Asana task to "Ready for Functional Review".